hrc2/third_arm_project/README.md

 # Wearable Robotic Third Arm

 ## Overview
-This repository provides the necessary tools to control and develop libraries to control the Wearable Robotic Third Arm (WRF).
+This repository provides the necessary tools to control and develop libraries to control the Wearable Robotic Third Arm (WRTA).
 Currently, the code to control the robot is in the form of a ROS package, supporting ROS Noetic.
 We have plans to add support for ROS 2 (Humble) as well.
 Launch files are provided to run the robot on hardware or in simulation, as well as optionally with an Optitrack Mo-Cap setup (more details below).